datastack-net/dockerized/README.md

 ## Supported commands

 > If your favorite command is not included, it can be added very easily.
-See [Add a command](DEV.md).
+See [Customization](#customization).
 > Dockerized will also fall back to over 150 commands defined in [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles).

 - Cloud